jatingulia27/X-twitter-video-downloader/README.md

 - **Video and Audio Extraction**: Extracts video and audio stream URLs from network logs using browser performance logs.
 - **Video and Audio Merging**: Downloads and merges the video and audio using `ffmpeg` without re-encoding.

+## Twitter/X Blob Streaming Method
+- Twitter/X uses blob URLs for streaming media content.
+These blob URLs point to media resources fetched over HTTP.
+The blob method allows the browser to handle the media streams dynamically.
+This project leverages these network requests to extract `.m3u8` video and audio streams, which are then downloaded and merged.

 ## Requirements
 - Python 3.x
 - Chrome WebDriver